Cyfrin/moccasin/docs/source/tutorials/zksync-getting-started.rst

 Installation
 ============

-To get started with ZKsync on moccasin, you'll need the following:
+To get started with ZKsync on Moccasin, you'll need the following:

 - `era_test_node <https://github.com/matter-labs/era-test-node>`_